CSCfi/csc-user-guide/docs/data/sensitive-data/sd_connect.md

 ![Crypt4GH security warning](./images/SDEnScreenShot_2.png)

-2-Generate your encryption keys:
+2-**Generate your encryption keys**:

 * Open the Crypt4GH application and click on _Generate Keys_ (on the top right corner).
 * The tool will open a new window and ask you to insert a password (_Private Key Passphrase_).
-This password will be associated with your secret key.
-Please, use a strong password.
+This password will be associated with your secret key. **Please, use a strong password**.
 * When you click on _OK_, the tool will generate a key pair consisting of a secret key (your username_crypt4gh.key) and a public key (your username_crypt4gh.pub).
 * The keys/file names will be displayed in the Activity Log with the following message: